-See your doctor if you consistently experience any of the signs and symptoms of thoracic outlet syndrome.
+See your healthcare professional if you regularly experience any of the symptoms of thoracic outlet syndrome.

 There are several factors that seem to increase the risk of thoracic outlet syndrome, including:

-Sex.
-Females are far more likely to be diagnosed with thoracic outlet syndrome than are males.
+- Sex.
+Women are more than three times more likely to be diagnosed with thoracic outlet syndrome than are men.

-Even if you don't have symptoms of thoracic outlet syndrome, avoid carrying heavy bags over your shoulder, because this can increase pressure on the thoracic outlet.
-Stretch daily, and perform exercises that keep your shoulder muscles strong.
+Even if you don't have symptoms of thoracic outlet syndrome, avoid carrying heavy bags over your shoulder.
+This can increase pressure on the thoracic outlet.
+Stretch daily, and do exercises that keep your shoulder muscles strong and flexible.

 Daily stretches focusing on the chest, neck and shoulders can help improve shoulder muscle strength and prevent thoracic outlet syndrome.

 Diagnosing thoracic outlet syndrome can be challenging.
 Symptoms can vary greatly among people.
 Your healthcare professional may review your symptoms and medical history and conduct a physical exam.
 You also may need imaging and other types of tests.